 We do not know how many evolutions of actually living nature have already occurred on other planets in our own universe.
-If there are other forms of higher existence on other planets, they must also have formed through an evolution – as those planets formed out of dust, first being very hot, then cooling and, finally, allowing life to form on them over time.
+If there are other forms of higher existence on other planets, they must also have formed through an evolution – as those planets formed out of dust, first being very hot, then cooling and, finally, allowing life to form and evolve on them over time.

-So far, we do not know of any learning of one evolution from another more advanced one somewhere else in our universe (as we have international learning here on Earth), to save trouble or time in reaching a “better world” (or, merely, to gain power).
+So far, we do not know of any learning of one evolution from another. more advanced one somewhere else in our universe (as we have international learning here on Earth), to save trouble or time in reaching a “better world” (or, merely, to gain power).

 “Eternity” could not “want” to observe the same evolution on various planets over and over again, possibly billions of times!

-On Earth, evolution brought an unforeseen danger!
+On Earth, evolution brought those unforeseen dangers!

 Following the basic system of evolution, all organisms multiply – too much and beyond the availability of supporting environments – with some minor variations in their offspring.
 That is the mysterious “trick” of evolution – because those among the newest organisms that were better adapted to the conditions of their lives survived and multiplied more, the others suffered more, were crowded out, faded away.

-If one among the various individuals of a new generation of a certain type of organisms or animals is qualified to raise 3 youngsters in each generation (while the other youngsters starve, die of disease, or are eaten by predators) and another only slightly different one is qualified to successfully raise 5 youngsters in each following generation, then, after only 4 generations, the one less gifted “species” could have 81 successors and the new and better gifted one could have 625 successors, thus crowding out the first species and forming a new one – in such a short time.
+If one among the various individuals of a new generation of a certain type of organisms or animals is qualified to raise 3 youngsters in each generation (while the other youngsters starve, die of disease, or are eaten by predators) and another, only slightly different one, is qualified to successfully raise 5 youngsters in each following generation, then, after only 4 generations, the one less gifted “species” could have 81 successors and the new and better gifted one could have 625 successors, thus crowding out the first species and forming a new one – in such a short time.